yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/README.md

 ## Music semantic annotation

 In MOSA dataset, we assemble high-quality manual-crafted semantic annotations for music performance.
-The statistics of annotations in MOSA dataset is shown in the Figure , and the collection of music annotations includes:
+The statistics of annotations in MOSA dataset are shown in the Figure , and the collection of music annotations includes:

 - **Note annotations:** pitch name (e.g. C4), midi number, note onset time, note offset time, note duration.
 - **Beat/downbeat annotations:** the position of beat and downbeat, beat time, downbeat time.